aspose-total/Aspose.Total-Products/total/en/cpp/conversion/pdf-to-fods/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render PDF to FODS in C++ Applications" h2="Convert PDF to FODS in native C++ applications without requiring Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert PDF to FODS</h2>

+The FODS (Flat Open Document Spreadsheet) file format is an open standard for electronic spreadsheets, developed by the Organization for the Advancement of Structured Information Standards (OASIS).
+It is a lightweight, text-based format that is designed to be easy to read and write, and is well-suited for data interchange.
+FODS files are also compatible with a wide range of spreadsheet applications, making them an ideal choice for sharing data between different programs.

+<h2>How Aspose.Total Helps for PDF to FODS Conversion</h2>

+Converting PDF to FODS in C++ can be done quickly and easily with the help of Aspose.Total for C++.
+Aspose.Total is a suite of file format automation libraries that enables developers to work with a wide range of file formats, including PDF, XLSX, and FODS.
+The process of converting PDF to FODS in C++ is a simple two-step process.

-Converting PDF to FODS in C++ via [Aspose.Total for C++](https://products.aspose.com/total/cpp/) file format automation libraries is a simple two step process.
-In the first step, you can export PDF to XLSX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/), After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) Spreadsheet Programming API, you can convert XLSX to FODS.
+In the first step, you can export PDF to XLSX by using Aspose.PDF for C++.
+This library provides a comprehensive set of features for working with PDF documents, including the ability to convert PDF to XLSX.

+In the second step, you can use Aspose.Cells for C++ to convert XLSX to FODS.
+Aspose.Cells for C++ is a powerful spreadsheet programming API that enables developers to create, edit, and manipulate spreadsheets in a variety of formats, including FODS.
+With this library, you can easily convert XLSX to FODS with just a few lines of code.

+Overall, Aspose.Total for C++ makes it easy to convert PDF to FODS in C++, allowing developers to quickly and easily share data between different programs.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}